ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 This example shows how to remove an existing checkpoint image file path, namely the "dbs2" directory located in the Altibase home directory.

 To change a checkpoint image file path, the absolute existing checkpoint image file path must be entered correctly.
-For information on how to view the checkpoint image file paths for a tablespace during the control phase, please refer to the Adding a Checkpoint Path to a Memory Tablespace section above.
+For information on how to view the checkpoint image file paths for a tablespace during the control phase, please refer to the Adding a Checkpoint Image File Path to a Memory Tablespace section above.

 The $ALTIBASE_HOME/dbs2 checkpoint image file path can now be removed using the DROP CHECKPOINT PATH statement as follows: